 - No minimum share capital is required.
 All the funds are brought through donations from the general public.

-Documents Required for the Incorporation of Section 8 Companies
+Documents Required for Section 8 Company Registration

 - Aadhar Card or Pan Card of all Directors